10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Not every animation brings pleasure to the end user.
 In some cases motion can trigger harmful reactions from users with vestibular disorders, epilepsy or even migraines.

-While the `prefer-reduced-motion` CSS media feature does not have the widest support yet (mostly just Safari and Firefox).
-We still recommend applying `prefer-reduced-motion`, as it is simple to implement and affords a better experience for those using supported browsers.
+The `prefer-reduced-motion` CSS media feature does not have the widest support: just Safari and Firefox (see [CanIUse.com for latest](https://caniuse.com/#feat=prefers-reduced-motion) support information).
+However, we still recommend applying `prefer-reduced-motion`, as it is simple to implement and affords a better experience for those using supported browsers.

 Here is an example: